 This is a particularly challenging time for people who are elderly or have physical limitations.
 I am sharing a list I often use when traveling to warm climates with these individuals.

 - Try to have outdoor activities either before 10:00 or after 3:00 unless you have a fully shaded location, and use sunblock.
 This includes car trips.
 The 10:00-3:00 time period tends to use more gas to keep cool and is busy, so before or after those times are better on hot days.

 - Think about shortening an activity.
 Like, have grandma come in the last few minutes of a ball game then take everyone out for ice cream.
 Grandma gets to cheer on the little leaguer while not being too affected by the heat.

 - Bring WATER along with you.
 We often freeze a few bottles before a car trip or outing, then let them melt during the day.
 Sodas, alcohol and other options may not keep you hydrated quite as well.

 - Do NOT leave an elderly or disabled person alone in the car, or outside areas.
 Heat exhaustion and heatstroke can happen very quickly.

 - Consider an indoor/outdoor option.
 If someone gets too hot they can go indoors without missing the party.
 We often do indoor/outdoor cookouts.

 - Bring along a washcloth and a zipper baggie.
-You can put cool water on the wash cloth, then put the cloth around your neck to cool your body quickly.
-Put cloth in zip lock to bring home.
+You can put cool water on the washcloth, then put the cloth around your neck to cool your body quickly.
+Put the cloth in a zip lock to bring home.